NalimWeso/the-color-purple/README.md

 ## 🎬 Functionality

 The program retrieves data via a **Fetch API** from the TMDB website.
-Upon selecting the appropriate date, it immediately displays specific information about the chosen film.
+Upon selecting the appropriate date, it immediately displays specific information about the chosen motion picture.

 ## 🌟 Conclusion